 Day 1 UK - Amman

-Today we'll fly to Amman, Jordan's capital, and on arrival we'll transfer you to your hotel.
+Today make your own way to the airport or be collected by our Private Chauffeur (if you've pre-booked) for your flight to Amman, Jordan's capital, and on arrival, we'll transfer you to your hotel.

 Day 2 Amman